-For more information and to keep updated

-To find out more about the ongoing work on the River Otter and in the Enclosed Beaver Project you can visit the relevant pages on the DWT website, where you can also register to receive updates on the Trust's beaver work.

-The Devon Wildlife Trust and the landowner have always been open to specialists of relevant disciplines conducting research work in the Enclosed Beaver Project to increase the body of evidence on the impacts of the beavers on this site.
-If you have a specialism that you want to apply to this site, please make contact via the email address below.

-Funding is actively being sought by the partners to continue the research in the Enclosed Beaver Project and to run the River Otter Beaver Trial.
-To donate to the beaver appeal visit the DWT website, or to contact the project directly email:
+For more information and to keep updated To find out more about the ongoing work on the River Otter and in the enclosed beaver project you can visit the relevant pages on the DWT website, where you can also register to receive updates on the Trust's beaver work. www.devonwildlifetrust.org The Devon Wildlife Trust and the landowner have always been open to specialists of relevant disciplines to conducting research work in the Enclosed Beaver Project to increase the body of evidence on the impacts of the beavers on this site.
+If you have a specialism that you want to apply to this site, please make contact.
+Funding is actively being sought by the partners to continue the research in the enclosed beaver trial and to run the River Otter Beaver Trial.
+To donate to the beaver appeal visit the DWT website, or to contact the project directly email: beavers@devonwildlifetrust.org Devon Wildlife Trust is a registered chairty.
+No 213224 Partners and supporters Devon Wildlife Trust is grateful to the following organisations who we are working with to carry out this research, or for their assistance with the production of this report.

-beavers@devonwildlifetrust.org

-Devon Wildlife Trust is a registered charity.
-No 213224

-Partners and supporters

-Devon Wildlife Trust is grateful to the following organisations who we are working with to carry out this research, or for their assistance with the production of this report.